Panorama Summit Orthopedics opens walk-in clinic

 Patients now have access to orthopedic surgeons for immediate, walk-in treatment six days a week

-This Sponsored content is brought to you by Panorama Summit Orthopedics
+Editor’s Note: This sponsored content is brought to you by Panorama Summit Orthopedics

 Panorama Summit Orthopedics is offering walk-in services for any patient with an orthopedic concern.
 All patients will be seen by one of the clinic’s orthopedic surgeons.

 Hours: Monday through Thursday from 4 to 7 p.m.; all day Friday; and 11 a.m. to 6 p.m. on Saturday.

 Getting hurt during a global pandemic can be scary when you’re trying to minimize your exposure to the coronavirus, but orthopedic injuries need medical attention that shouldn’t be ignored or postponed.

 Panorama Summit Orthopedics has opened a walk-in clinic to address this very concern, and to relieve local emergency room physicians and doctors so they can focus their efforts on coronavirus and other emergency patients.